 Pantry moths, also known as Indianmeal moths, are pests that feed and lay eggs in dry foods like those from grains.
 Their larvae are the culprits of infesting a number of your food supplies such as cereals, pasta, rice, bread, couscous, flour, dried fruits, spices, and nuts.
 They can also penetrate and infest peppers, cocoa products like chocolates, coffees, cookies, and some commercial pet foods like corn feeds.

-Pantry Moths: Eggs and Life Cycle
+Eggs and Life Cycle - Pantry Moths Removal Newcastle

 There are four stages in the life cycle of pantry moths.
 They are the stages of egg, larva, pupa, and adulthood.
 This cycle could be completed in as short as 30 days and as long as 300 days depending on the climate, nourishment, and their environment.
-Warmer climate like during summer makes their life cycle to complete faster than during the cold season.
+A warmer climate like during summer makes their life cycle to complete faster than during the cold season.

-Their female adult can lay up to 400 eggs which are usually white-gray and measure between 0.3-0.5 mm in length.
+Their female adult can lay up to 400 eggs which are usually white-grey and measure between 0.3-0.5 mm in length.
 They have all these deposited in their food source to ensure enough feeding and nourishment of the larvae when hatched.

 Eggs begin to hatch to release the larvae in 2-14 days.
 Their colour depends on the food source but they usually are off-white, pink, brown, or greenish in colour.
 They measure around 12 mm long and use their prolegs for movement.
 It may take about 42-56 days for the larvae to advance to the next stage- the pupa stage.

 Pantry Moths Habits - Pantry Moths Removal Newcastle